Frank-Walter Steinmeier: Opposition leader (2009–2013)

 After the SPD's decisive defeat in the elections – the party's worst performance since World War II by then – Steinmeier, who had been elected to represent Brandenburg an der Havel – Potsdam-Mittelmark I – Havelland III – Teltow-Fläming I, was elected Peter Struck's successor as chairman of the SPD's parliamentary group in the Bundestag, and as such leader of the opposition.
-After a hospitalization for donating a kidney to his wife in August 2010, Steinmeier returned to his office in October 2010.
+After a hospitalisation for donating a kidney to his wife in August 2010, Steinmeier returned to his office in October 2010.

 During his time as leader of the parliamentary opposition, Steinmeier regularly accused Angela Merkel's government of increasing the national debt and pandering to the rich.
 In 2011, Steinmeier argued that Merkel's decision to appoint her economics adviser, Jens Weidmann, to be the next head of the Bundesbank undermined the political independence and public trust in the German central bank.

 In late 2012, Steinmeier was once again considered a possible candidate to challenge Chancellor Angela Merkel in the 2013 general election, but soon withdrew from the contest.
 As a consequence, SPD leadership nominated Peer Steinbrück.